-EDCTC is coordinating with El Dorado County to ensure timely delivery of the awarded Cycle 5 Active Transportation Project (ATP) on Pony Express Trail in Pollock Pines.
+EDCTC is coordinating with EI Dorado County to ensure timely delivery of the awarded Cycle 5 Active Transportation project on Pony Express Trail in Pollock Pines.
 The project received approval of an extension request required due to delays from both COVID-19 and the Caldor fire.
-EDCTC supported El Dorado County Department of Transportation (DOT) staff with the preparation of two grant applications for statewide and SACOG regional ATP Cycle 6.
-The County was not awarded funding in the statewide ATP round.
-The SACOG Regional ATP funding recommendations were recently released, and the County was awarded \$3,271,000 million for the Missouri Flat Road El Dorado Trail Bicycle and Pedestrian Overcrossing project.
-The Ponderosa Road Bicycle and Pedestrian Improvements project was not awarded funding.
+EDCTC supported EI Dorado County Department of Transportation (DOT) staff with the preparation of two grant applications for statewide and SACOG regional Active Transportation Program (ATP) Cycle 6.
+While the County was not awarded funding in the statewide ATP round, the County was awarded Regional funding through SACOG, and on March 16, 2023, the SACOG Board of Directors approved the 2023 SACOG Regional ATP funding recommendations that included the programming of \$3,271,000 to the Missouri Flat Road EI Dorado Trail Bicycle and Pedestrian Overcrossing project.
+The California Transportation Commission (CTC) is scheduled to consider adoption of SACOG's Regional ATP funding recommendations at their meeting on June 28-29, 2023.